Syrian civil war: Economic sanctions

 The US Congress has enacted punitive sanctions on the Syrian government for its actions during the Civil War.
 These sanctions would penalize any entities lending support to the Syrian government, and any companies operating in Syria.
 US President Donald Trump tried to protect the Turkish President Erdogan from the effects of such sanctions.

 Some activists welcomed this legislation.
 Some critics contend that these punitive sanctions are likely to backfire or have unintended consequences; they argue that ordinary Syrian people will have fewer economic resources due to these sanctions (and will thus need to rely more the Syrian government and its economic allies and projects), while the sanctions' impact on ruling political elites will be limited.

 Mohammad al-Abdallah, executive director of Syria Justice and Accountability Center (SJAC), said that the sanctions will likely hurt ordinary Syrian people, saying, "it is an almost unsolvable unfeasible equation.
 If they are imposed, they will indirectly harm the Syrian people, and if they are lifted, they will indirectly revive the Syrian regime;" he attributed the sanctions to "political considerations, as the United States does not have weapons and tools in the Syrian file, and sanctions are its only means."

-Peter Ford, the former UK Ambassador to Syria, said "...going forward, we're seeing more economic warfare.
-It seems that the US, having failed to change the regime in Syria by military force or by proxies, is tightening the economic screws and the main reason why the US is keeping hold of the production facilities in eastern Syria.
-So, the economic situation is becoming more and more serious and dire in Syria and it's a major reason why refugees are not going back."

 In June, US Secretary of State Mike Pompeo announced new economic sanctions on Syria targeting foreign business relations with the Syrian government.
 Under the Caesar Act, the latest sanctions were to be imposed on 39 individuals and entities, including Asma al-Assad, wife of Syrian President Bashar al-Assad.

 On 17 June 2020, James F. Jeffrey, Special Representative for Syria Engagement, signalled that the UAE could be hit with sanctions under the Caesar Act if it pushed ahead with normalisation efforts with the Syrian regime.